 Changes in species and habitat quality from deposition can also impact ecosystem services such as water purification, local businesses, climate regulation, aesthetic enjoyment, fishing, and biodiversity maintenance.

 Healthy ecosystems can naturally buffer a certain amount of pollution, but as nitrogen and sulfur accumulate, a threshold is passed where the ecosystem is harmed.
 “Critical load” is a term used to describe the amount of pollution above which harmful changes in sensitive ecosystems occur (Porter 2005).
 If deposition stays below these levels, ecosystems are usually protected from damage.
-Each component of the ecosystem has a different critical load, so the effects of pollutant loading will be different within and across parks.
-For example, the critical loads for surface waters that can support healthy fish populations are different than critical loads for forest health.
+Some parts of an ecosystem are more sensitive than others, so the effects of pollutant loading will be different within ecosystems.
+For example, the critical loads for surface waters that can support healthy fish are different than critical loads for healthy forest.
 Learn more about critical loads and discover which ecosystems are at risk from nitrogen deposition in each national park.